Consumers Ask Target For Gender Neutral Menstrual Product Categories

 Could the next step for trans inclusion at Target be gender neutral categories for menstrual products?
-One consumer asked the store to give it consideration, and the request has snowballed in a matter of hours, with hundreds piling on, adding likes or comments to support the idea, offering to contact Target by phone, and sharing the post to call for more support.
+One consumer asked the store to give it consideration, and the request has snowballed in a matter of hours, with hundreds piling on, adding likes or comments to support the idea, offering to contact Target by phone and sharing the post to call for more support.

 Target stores were the center of controversy last year after the company moved to make transgender customers more comfortable by reiterating and reinforcing store policy that customers should use the bathrooms and fitting rooms that align with their identity and make them feel safe.

-The announcement was, of course, a response to North Carolina’s ‘bathroom bill’ and those proposed in other states, which defined a person’s gender by the sex assigned at birth, and required certain institutions to enforce segregation of locker rooms, changing areas, and toilets, based on that designation.
+The announcement was, of course, a response to North Carolina’s Bathroom Bill and those proposed in other states, which defined a person’s gender by the sex assigned at birth and required certain institutions to enforce segregation of locker rooms, changing areas, and toilets, based on that designation.
 While some stores posted signs such as the one below, Target released an official statement to welcome customers to use the restroom matching gender identity.

 Despite opposition, Target stood strong and refused to back down on the policy — leading at least one customer to consider the chain a solid starting point for de-gendering menstrual products.

-It’s typical in retail settings to see tampons, menstrual pads, and other related products placed under a sign for ‘feminine hygiene’ or ‘feminine products.’
+It’s typical in retail settings to see tampons, menstrual pads, and other related products placed under a sign for “feminine hygiene” or “feminine products.”
 However, gendered language is gradually changing, beginning to be more inclusive of trans individuals.
 A separate, but related instance is shown by the Midwives Alliance of North America, when that organization expressed support for expanding the gender-specific language of defining those who give birth as women, to include more gender neutral phrases such as “all pregnant and birthing people” and to promote

-…welcoming of transgender, genderqueer and intersex people into safe, culturally sensitive, shame-free reproductive health care.
+“…welcoming of transgender, genderqueer and intersex people into safe, culturally sensitive, shame-free reproductive health care.”

 With regard to Target specifically, aside from making their bathroom policy trans-inclusive, the company has supported a gender neutral policy in the toy section, moving from defining specific toys as being uniquely for boys or girls.